 Eurostatistics — Data for short-term economic analysis — shows the evolution of the economic activity in the European Union, euro area and Member States.
 This monthly review gives a synthetic picture of the macroeconomic situation in the recent past.
 It is based on Principal European Economic Indicators (PEEIs), complemented by some business cycle indicators. [+]

-Encuesta de población activa en la UE, países candidatos y EFTA.
-Características principales de las encuestas nacionales 2016en Estadisticas
+Encuesta de población activa en la UE, países candidatos y de la AELC.
+Principales características de las encuestas nacionales 2017en Estadisticas

-The present report describes the main characteristics of the Labour Force Surveys in the 28 Member States of the European Union, as well as two Candidate Countries and three EFTA countries in 2016.
+The present report describes the main characteristics of the Labour Force Surveys (LFS) in the 28 Member States of the European Union, as well as three Candidate Countries and three EFTA countries in 2017.
 All these countries provide Eurostat with LFS micro-data for publication.
 The aim of this report is to provide users with the means to accurately interpret the LFS results by providing information regarding the technical features of the Labour Force Surveys carried out in these countries. [+]

 This report evaluates the 2017 EU Labour Force Survey (EU-LFS) ad-hoc module on self-employment.
 The main objective of this report is to describe the implementation of the survey and to assess the quality of the dataset.
 The report presents some main results and recommendations on how to improve the module for future repetitions. [+]

 This compact guide offers a quick insight into Eurostat’s migrant integration statistics.
 It presents an overview of the indicators of migrant integration which aim to support the monitoring of the situation of migrants and the outcomes of integration policies.
 It also provides links to the Migrant Integration website, its database, and to the series of dedicated Statistics Explained articles offering statistical analysis of the most recent results. [+]